rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Field appliers
 ---------------

-Engines deriving from :yref:`FieldApplier` acting on all particles.
+Engines deriving from :ref:`FieldApplier<inheritanceGraphFieldApplier>` acting on all particles.
 The one most used is :yref:`GravityEngine` applying uniform acceleration field (:yref:`GravityEngine` is deprecated, use :yref:`NewtonIntegrator.gravity` instead!).

 Partial engines
 ---------------

-Engines deriving from :yref:`PartialEngine` define the :yref:`ids<PartialEngine.ids>` attribute determining bodies which will be affected.
+Engines deriving from :ref:`PartialEngine<inheritanceGraphPartialEngine>` define the :yref:`ids<PartialEngine.ids>` attribute determining bodies which will be affected.
 Several of them warrant explicit mention here:

 * :yref:`TranslationEngine` and :yref:`RotationEngine` for applying constant speed linear and rotational motion on subscribers.
 * :yref:`ForceEngine` and :yref:`TorqueEngine` applying given values of force/torque on subscribed bodies at every step.
 * :yref:`StepDisplacer` for applying generalized displacement delta at every timestep; designed for precise control of motion when testing constitutive laws on 2 particles.

-The real value of partial engines is if you need to prescribe complex types of force or displacement fields.
+The real value of partial engines is when you need to prescribe a complex type of force or displacement field.
 For moving a body at constant velocity or for imposing a single force, the methods explained in `Imposing motion and forces`_ are much simpler.
-There are several interpolating engines (:yref:`InterpolatingDirectedForceEngine` for applying force with varying magnitude, :yref:`InterpolatingHelixEngine` for applying spiral displacement with varying angular velocity and possibly others); writing a new interpolating engine is rather simple using examples of those that already exist.
+There are several interpolating engines (:yref:`InterpolatingDirectedForceEngine` for applying force with varying magnitude, :yref:`InterpolatingHelixEngine` for applying spiral displacement with varying angular velocity in :ysrc:`examples/test/helix.py` and possibly others); writing a new interpolating engine is rather simple using examples of those that already exist.

 Convenience features